secretstartups/handbook/sites/handbook/source/handbook/marketing/integrated-marketing/digital-strategy/social-marketing/team-member-social-advocacy/index.html.md

 ### Bambu, our social advocacy tool

 Bambu by Sprout Social is an employee advocacy platform for you to share content across LinkedIn, Twitter or Facebook.
-Bambu enables you to quickly and easily share content on LinkedIn, Twitter and Facebook to amplify our brand reach and help establish your personal brand on social media.The goal of this tool is to centralize content that is valuable to our audience.
+Bambu enables you to quickly and easily share content on LinkedIn, Twitter and Facebook to amplify our brand reach and help establish your personal brand on social media.
+The goal of this tool is to centralize content that is valuable to our audience.

 <figure class="video_container"><iframe src="https://www.youtube.com/embed/5AWFUYd3myw"></iframe>"></iframe></figure>